 A comprehensive and objective reporting system keeps the relevant people within the organisation apprised of the existing risks as part of an independent risk controlling structure.
-The the measures implemented in order to reduce, limit, avoid and transfer risks and keep risk exposure within the limits defined by the Board of Managing Directors.
+The methods of the preceding process phases and the quality of the data used are also reviewed in this phase and plausibility checks are carried out on the results.